 Defence policy

 The main directions of the foreign policy of Latvia are closely related to national security issues during active participation in the activities of structural units of the North Atlantic Treaty Organisation (NATO) and European Union (EU).
-They stipulate the continuation of close and active transatlantic dialogue and promotes the strengthening of strategic cooperation between Latvia and USA.
+They stipulate the continuation of close and active transatlantic dialogue and promote the strengthening of strategic cooperation between Latvia and USA.
 Simultaneously, Latvia attributes importance also to the establishment of partner relations with the countries of Northern Europe, Eastern Europe and Central Asia.

 Comprehensive Defence